haxius/range/README.md

 ## An EV battery charge estimator tool.

-Estimates the optimal charge for a given trip/commute that attempts to leave the battery as close to equilibrium as possible.
+Estimates the optimal charge for a given trip or daily commute that attempts to leave the battery as close to equilibrium as possible.

 ## Available Scripts